 Figure 5.
-(A) Perspective view of the purallel planes display, twoing hidden fight builts.
-The display tas seen through the unfuler in which the target appeared to be located either tHi in water plane or (C) in the far plane, with luminances shown should ambeets.
-(D) The average match from a Munsell chart otherwoodsplays.
+(A) Perspective view of the parallel planes display, using hidden tight hulbs.
+The display tas seen through the inheles in which the target appeared to be located either tHi in where plane or (C) in the far plane, with tuminances shown shout-hamberts.
+(D) The average match from a Munsell chart rite two displays.

 Figure 4.
 (A) Perspective view of the stimulus display used in the critical test, showing color (B, black; W, white) of each part.
-(B) Monocular retinal pattern showing luminances in footgart.
-(C) Average Mansell matches for monocular and limited conditions.
+(B) Monocular retinal pattern showing luminances in fostlamber(s, (C) Average Mansell matches for monocular and the line is conditions.

 o The Room-in-a-Shoe-Box experiment

 o Coplanar card experiment

 The left and right inner gray disks in the above figure are the same intensity.
 In classic simultaneous contrast, the brighter annulus on the right makes the inner disk appear darker.

 Color & shape